smXplorer/SwissSPAD-Live/docs/source/windows.rst

 The FPGA tab is used to specify which bitfile to upload to the FPGA (and therefore which task the detector can subsequently  perform).

-There are typically two types of available bitfile for each FPGA: an ``intensity`` bitfile and a standard one.
+There are typically two types of available bitfile for each FPGA: an ``intensity`` bitfile and a "gated" one.
 The former ignores all gate settings (see next tab description), keeping the gate open during the whole 1-bit frame integration time, and is typically used for live mode imaging (e.g. for focus adjustment).

 The latter is used for time-gated data acquisition.
 It can of course also be used in live mode, but in that case, the gate position is fixed to the starting value defined in the :ref:`Acquisition Parameters <acquisition-parameters-tab>` tab.

+Check the ``Auto Reset FPGA`` checkbox to let the software automatically reset the FPGA during acquisition in case of time out, and repeat the failed recording.

 .. _acquisition-parameters-tab: